 One of the most memorable ways to enjoy a trip is to spend time with nature.
 From a short hike on a groomed trail to multi-day trekking over uneven terrain, the thrill of observing nature’s unspoiled beauty and the exhilaration of physical challenges can bring unparalleled joy.

 For ex-pats, trekking is a great way to make the most of a new home.
-And for short term travelers, the great outdoors is a welcomed break from crowds and sightseeing buses.
-Whether you’re meandering along dusty paths to visit the temples of Bagan or preparing the trip of a lifetime on pilgrimage to Camino de Santiago, these tips will help you trek safely.
+And for short-term travelers, the great outdoors is a welcomed break from crowds and sightseeing buses.
+Whether you’re meandering along dusty paths to visit the temples of Bagan or preparing the trip of a lifetime on a pilgrimage to Camino de Santiago, these tips will help you trek safely.

 Smart Shoes for your Trek!

 Chose your shoes with care.
 A specialty sporting store can help point you in the right direction.
 The kind of footwear you’ll need for a week-long expedition is much different than what you’ll need for a weekend of portaging.
 No matter the selection, take the time to break them in before you go.
 There’s no misery quite like a blister.

 Strain to Avoid Sprains while Hiking